ocque41/microgen/frontend/refer/current-task.md

 ui/ux desing of the entire application
-- currently focused on home page How it works section
+- currently focused on home page Hero section section